-AVENGERS #26-31 (1966): 1st Collector; Goliath
+AVENGERS #26-31 (1966): 1st Collector, Goliath

-These issues introduce a new trope: Heroes stuck in tubes or bubbles.
 It’s a Marvel favorite–imprisoned heroes in clear containers.
 It starts when Attuma captures Wasp, above, as she is heading to New York to warn The Avengers that Namor is swimming towards the city as well–looking like a man on a mission.
+These issues also introduce…Texting!

-Wasp and Hank learn that Attuma plans to unleash a Tsunami on New York.
+Now it’s time for the main tale: Wasp and Hank learn that Attuma plans to unleash a Tsunami on New York.
 Wasp goes for help.

 The Avengers arrive, they fight…